Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 a "mount" operation, an "automount" operation or even a "timer" (cron-like) which will run your service in a regular fashion.

-Some targets are provided by default by you can create your owns as you wish, with the names you want.
+Some targets are provided by default but you can create your owns as you wish, with the names you want.
 You can specify which target has to be reached by default at system startup.
 In each unit, you can specify before or after which unit it should be started, whether it requires or is required by other units, if it conflicts with other units, and to which target it belongs.
-This allows systemd to know which targets and services it should start before starting the default target specified.
-To eash target corresponds a target.wants directory, where the unit which should be started with this target are symbolic-linked.
+This allows systemd to know which targets and services it should start before starting the specified default target.
+To each target corresponds a target.wants directory, where the unit which should be started with this target are symbolic-linked.
 The sockets and mount operations are kinda more specific.
 Mount and automount operations are auto-generated from /etc/fstab (auto-mounting means that the filesystem appears to be mounted, but it really is mounted only once it has been accessed, which leads to a consequent gain of time).
 If a socket unit